FBEZ/workshop-esp-idf/content/workshops/esp-idf-advanced/assignment-1-1/index.md

 {{< alert icon="circle-info" cardColor="#b3e0f2" iconColor="#04a5e5">}}
-You didn't need to add `REQUIRES esp_timer` in the main component, because it automatically requires all other components in the build
+You didn't need to add `REQUIRES esp_timer` in the main component, because it automatically "REQUIRES" all other components in the build
 {{< /alert >}}

-4. Remove "alarm.c" from th `main/CMakeLists.txt`<br>
+4. Remove "alarm.c" from the `main/CMakeLists.txt`<br>
    ```console
    idf_component_register(SRCS "app_main.c"
                     INCLUDE_DIRS ".")